Scholarships

 Early Enrollment Scholarship

-Up to 20 new students who enroll before the spring deadline in March, can receive up to $10,000.
-Scholarships are awarded based on a completed enrollment agreement and seat reservation deposit on a first-come, first-served basis, subject to funding availability.
+Up to 20 new students who enroll before December 31, 2025, can receive up to $10,000.
+Scholarships are awarded based on a completed enrollment agreement and seat reservation deposit, subject to meeting admissions criteria and funding availability.

 No application required.
 Students will be identified by the admissions department based on the completion of the enrollment agreement and deposit fee available in the admissions file.